Out of All Them Bright Stars

 "Out of All Them Bright Stars" is a science fiction short story by Nancy Kress.
-It was first published in The Magazine of Fantasy and Science Fiction, in 1985.
+It was first published in The Magazine of Fantasy and Science Fiction in 1985.

 Synopsis

 Sally Gourley is a waitress at a diner who watches as an alien tries to order a meal, only to have events spin out of control.
+Kress has observed that Gourley is "powerless because of her class, not her gender".

 Reception

 "Out of All Them Bright Stars" won the 1986 Nebula Award for Best Short Story.
-Kress has observed that Gourley is "powerless because of her class, not her gender."